fastly/fastlyctl/.github/issue_template.md

 ---
 name: Tracking issue
-about: DEPRECATED: Please use https://github.com/fastly/cli instead.
+about: DEPRECATED: FastlyCTL is no longer maintained or supported.
+Many features are already available in the official Fastly CLI (https://github.com/fastly/cli), which is actively maintained and developed.
+Please consider migrating if possible.
 ---